Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Discussion about security and privacy

 \subsubsection{Data Poisoning}

 It often uses an adversarial strategy where the attacker introduces malicious data into the training set of the distributed device \cite{chen2017targeted}.
 The goal of data poisoning is to degrade the performance of the trained model or to manipulate its behavior.
 The authors in \cite{trinh2023tailoring} analyze data poisoning attacks in NCCL in detail.
 The Gaussian noise attack, where an adversary introduces noise drawn from a zero-mean Gaussian distribution into the model parameters, is employed.
-This can be mathematically represented as: where $\epsilon \sim \mathcal{N}(0, \sigma^2 I)$.
-Here, $\theta$ denotes the original model parameters, $w_{\text{noisy}}$ represents the parameters after noise introduction, $\epsilon$ is the noise vector, $\sigma^2$ is the variance of the Gaussian distribution, and $I$ is the identity matrix ensuring the independence of noise across parameters.
 The effect of this attack is to disrupt the model's ability to learn from the data, leading to increased variance in the model's predictions and a potential decrease in accuracy.
 Additionally, the label-flipping method is discussed, which involves the alteration of training sample labels to disrupt the learning process.
 The impact of label flipping is to mislead the model, causing it to learn incorrect associations between inputs and outputs, which can significantly impair the model's ability to generalize to unseen data.